Swiss National Park with Mountains, Trees and River

 Jurapark Aargau

-Since 2012, the Jurapark Aargau has borne its nature park title.
-It extends in the north to the German border, which is formed by the Rhine.
-On the eastern and southern edge, the park is bordered by the Aare River.
+The Jurapark Aargau has held the title of nature park since 2012.
+It stretches to the north up to the German border, which is formed by the Rhine.
+The eastern and southern edges of the park are bordered by the Aare river.

 How to get to Jurapark Aargau